 For academic services, Victor has been a visiting research fellow and corporate executive-in-residence at Bentley University.
 He has also been serving on the steering committee of the Boston Chapter of the Institute for Operations Research and the Management Sciences (INFORMS) and on the editorial board for two academic journals.
 He is also an elected board member of the National Institute of Statistical Sciences (NISS).
 Victor earned a master’s degree in Operational Research and a PhD in Statistics, and was a Postdoctoral Fellow in Management Science.
 He has co-authored a graduate level econometrics book and published numerous articles in Data Mining, Marketing, Statistics, Analytics, and Management Science literature, and is completing a graduate level book on causal inference in business.

-Victor Lo is speaker of the following session:
+Victor Lo is speaking in the following session:

 Carrie Lu Ph.D.

 Senior Data Scientist

 Carrie (Caimei) Lu is a Senior Data Scientist at Safety National Safety National Casualty Corporation.
 She has worked in data science domain for over 10 years.
 She is an expert of using data analytics and machine learning technologies to generate business insights from large amounts of industry data, and solve challenging business problems where data holds the key.
 At Safety National, Carrie Lu works with insurance business stakeholders on developing predictive models that can flag potential high risk and help the company reduce cost on long-term developmental claims.
 Carrie Lu holds Ph.D. in Information Science from Drexel University.
 She has over 15 published papers in the fields of Data Mining and Machine Learning.

-Carrie Lu Ph.D. is speaker of the following session:
+Carrie Lu Ph.D. is speaking in the following session: